vapor/vapor/Documents/Manifestos/CODE_QUALITY.md

 **Unit tests:**

 - An absolute minimum of 80% test coverage
-- When critical code is dependent on random factors, these random factors will be simulated to the extend possible
+- When critical code is dependent on random factors, these random factors will be simulated to the extent possible

 **Structure:**